Emma Malewski

-Emma Leonie Malewski (born July 18, 2004) is a German artistic gymnast who represented Germany at the inaugural Junior World Championships.
+Emma Leonie Malewski (born 18 July 2004) is a German artistic gymnast who represented Germany at the inaugural Junior World Championships.
 She is the 2022 European champion on the balance beam, and was part of the first German team to ever win a European team medal in women's artistic gymnastics.
+She currently competes for the Clemson Tigers in NCAA gymnastics in the United States.

 Early life

 Malewski was born in Hamburg in 2004.
 She currently trains in Chemnitz.

 Junior gymnastics career

 2016–2017

 In 2016 Malewski competed at both the German National Championships and the German Cup, where she placed ninth and fourth respectively.
 She competed at the Turnkunst International competition where she helped her team finish sixth and individually she placed third in the espoir division.

 In 2017 Malewski competed at the German National Championships where she placed second in the all-around behind Aiyu Zhu; however she won the gold medal on floor exercise.
 She competed at the junior Swiss Cup where she helped her team finish first.